Posts Tagged ‘Teen Anxiety’

 Read MoreFuture Tripping: The Risk of Obsessing About “What Ifs” and How to Prevent It

-Taking a mental journey into the future.
+The Risk of Obsessing About What Ifs and How to Prevent It Taking a mental journey into the future.
 Dreaming about your goals.
 That can actually be stimulating, motivating, inspiring.
 The problem starts when your dreams become worries and your journey resembles more a psychedelic horror trip than a blissful daydream.
-You may find your mind creating ghastly scenarios of all the bad things that could happen.…
+You may find your…

 Read MoreHomework Procrastination?
 7 Out of the Box Solutions for Getting It Done!

-“Time to start homework.”
+Homework Procrastination “Time to start homework.”
 “Ugh,” he huffs.
 “Do I have to?”
 “Come on.
 Stop procrastinating.”
 You give him a stern look, hoping a little parental intimidation will get the point across.
 “It won’t do itself.”
 He rolls his eyes.
 You point to the table.
 “Now.”
-“Just ten more minutes,…
+“Just ten more…

 Read MoreGrounding Exercises: 5 Steps to Cope with Overwhelming Anxiety